younatics/MotionBook-Source/README.md

 - Facebook URL: https://www.facebook.com/MotionBookiOS/

 Before start, MotionBook source is complicated and little bit messy.
 Please help us to develop this source much better than before!
-MotionBook is open source based project.
+MotionBook is an open source based project.
 Because of that, I decided to open MotionBook source.

 Hopes this repo help someone :)